-96. North Carolina's restrictions on who can assist voters with completing and returning mail-in absentee ballot request forms pursuant to N.C.
+87. North Carolina's restrictions on who can assist voters with completing and returning mail-in absentee ballot request forms pursuant to N.C.
 Gen. Stat. § 163-230.2(c), (e), and (e1) is a severe burden on the fundamental right to vote and Plaintiff LWVNC, their members, and the voters they will assist during the upcoming election.
-This restriction impairs LWVNC's efforts to help voters cast a ballot and limits the assistance LWVNC and its members can provide to voters wishing to vote by mail, during an election in which voters are expected to vote by mail-and do so for the first time-in unprecedented numbers.
-Additionally, Plaintiff Schaffer's First Amendment speech and associational right to help people cast a ballot is impaired given that under the current law she is not able to assist voters as she has in the past through various volunteer opportunities.
+This restriction impairs LWVNC's efforts to help voters cast a ballot and limits the assistance LWVNC and its members can provide to voters wishing to vote by mail, during an election in which a voters are expected to vote by mail-and do so for the first time-in unprecedented numbers.

-- 97. Likewise, the failure of North Carolina election code to allow individuals to submit alternative proof of residency such as HAVA documents with their absentee request forms unnecessarily impedes and restricts the ability of North Carolina voters to successfully request absentee ballots at a time when the need to request those ballots will be at an all-time high. - 98.
-In the midst of this ongoing public health crisis, there is no state interest in favor of imposing and enforcing these restrictions that justifies the burden placed on the constitutional right to vote.
+88. In the midst of this ongoing public health crisis, there is no state interest in favor of enforcing these restrictions that justifies the burden placed on the constitutional right to vote.
 Any purported state interest in enforcing the restriction on who can assist individuals in requesting absentee ballots is neither narrowly drawn to advance nor justified by this interest, in light of the ongoing public health crisis.